vladaspasic/express-exceptions/README.md

 ##### showExceptionPage

-If you do not wish to show an Exception Report page.
+If you do not wish to show an Exception Report page, set this to `false`.
+Default: `true`.

 ##### defaultErrorPage